ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## vApps
 {: #shared_vcd-ops-guide-vapps}

 A vApp consists of one or more VMs that communicate over a network and use resources and services in a virtual data center.
-Create the vApp, then add VMs and networks.
+Create the vApp and then add VMs and networks.

 You can now add VMs and networks to the vApp.